-Install the hard drives/SSDs in the Intel® Chipset controlled connectors on the motherboard.
+Connect the SATA signal cables to SATA hard drives and the SATA ports on the motherboard.
 Then connect the power connectors from your power supply to the hard drives.
+Or install your M.2 SSD(s) in the M.2 connector(s) on the motherboard.